iankressin/magic-metamask-ceramic/README.md

 }
 ```

-The first line of this function, we check if Ceramic is already authenticated, if it is we will return the ceramic.did.id
+The first line of this function, we check if Ceramic is already authenticated, if it is we will return the ceramic.did.id.
+After, we check what is the authentication method picked by the user, and follow the respective execution path.
-And after

 #### Magic

-Now we need to handle both authentication methods.
+We need now to handle both authentication methods.
 Let's start with `magic`.

 ```js
 async function magicSignIn(email) {